Vanadium – An Important Trace Mineral For Bone Health

 Look To the Sea

-However, multi mineral algaes (called algas calcareas, only found in South America) naturally have appropriate amounts of vanadium.
-In clinical studies algas calcareas have been proven to be highly bioavailable – and the combination of all the trace minerals together led participants to actually increase their bone density.
+However, multi mineral algaes (called Lithothamnion Superpositum (or Algas Calcareas as the locals call it), only found in South America) naturally have appropriate amounts of vanadium.
+In clinical studies Lithothamnion Superpositum (or Algas Calcareas as the locals call it) have been proven to be highly bioavailable – and the combination of all the trace minerals together led participants to actually increase their bone density.

 Traditional rock based calcium products (that lack any extra minerals) statistically only slow your bone loss.
 This shouldn’t be surprising, given what we now know about the importance of getting trace minerals – like vanadium on a regular basis.